-Curve is another option
+Curve is one option

-Curve allows you make ATM withdrawals abroad for a flat £2 + 1% rather than a 2.99% fee.
-One £200 withdrawal per month can be recharged to a credit card – earning miles – but further withdrawals must be recharged to a linked debit card.
+Curve also allows you make ATM withdrawals abroad for a flat £2 + 1% rather than a 2.99% fee.
+One £200 cash withdrawal per month can be recharged to a credit card – earning miles – but further withdrawals must be recharged to a linked debit card.

-Earning Avios AND avoiding FX fees
+Earning Avios AND avoiding all FX fees

 In late 2013, Lloyds Bank broke the mould by introducing a credit card – the Lloyds Avios Rewards card – which gave you miles AND no foreign exchange fees.
 It was the first UK credit card to do this.